lhelms2/howto_rtd/docs/source/quick_rst.rst

 Create a table of contents with the tag .. toctree:: .
 The recommended max depth of a toctree is 2.

-There is an example of a toctree on the landing page of this how to document (view on GitHub).
+There is an example of a toctree on the home page of this how to document (view on GitHub).

 .. code-block:: rst